aws-samples/aws-analytics-reference-architecture/core/API.md

 });
 ```

-An example of a custom dataset that can be processed by this product is available in s3://aws-analytics-reference-architecture/datasets/custom
+An example of a custom dataset that can be processed by this construct is available in s3://aws-analytics-reference-architecture/datasets/custom

 #### Initializers <a name="Initializers" id="aws-analytics-reference-architecture.CustomDataset.Initializer"></a>